GuentherFaerber/test01/README.md

 This ticket consists of two parts

+- Declarative Value Help filter
+- Declarative validation

-#### Value Help restriction
+#### Declarative Value Help filter

-It should be possible to restrict the values of the value help with some indiviual filters.
+In addition to the declarative ValueList annotation with its various parameters it should be possible to restrict the values of the value help with some indiviual filters declaratively.
+The ValueList parameters are combined with **and** operators.
+This is not sufficient for many use cases.
+Hence another solution needs to be found.

 In general it should be possible to achieve this with a selection variant that is applied to the value help dialog.